threenine.io

 The API Gateway pattern is a service that provides a single-entry point for certain groups of microservices.
-It's similar to the Facade pattern from object-oriented design, but in this case, it's part of a distributed system.
+It's similar to the Facade Pattern from object-oriented design, but in this case, it's part of a distributed system.
 The API Gateway pattern is often conceptually linked to Backend for Frontend (BFF) because both patterns share a similar objectives, but they are actually two distinct patterns.

 An API Gateway is a server that is the single entry point into the system.
 The API Gateway encapsulates the internal system architecture and provides an API that is tailored to each client.
 It might have other responsibilities such as authentication, monitoring, load balancing, caching, request shaping and management, and static response handling.